frederic-perez/AmE-dictionary/data/dictionary.md

 __apathetic__ _adj_ :three::hammer:
 __ape__ _v_ :two::hammer: (aped)
 __aphorism__ _n_ :three: A terse saying embodying a general truth or astute observation, as “Art is long, life is short.”
-__apiary__ _n_ A place where bees and beehives are kept, especially a place wherebees are raised for their honey.
+__apiary__ _n_ A place where bees and beehives are kept, especially a place where bees are raised for their honey.
 __aping__
 __aplenty__ _adj, adv_ :two::hammer:
 __aplomb__ _n_ :six: Self-confidence or assurance, especially when in a demanding situation.
 Self-confident assurance; poise. _Syn_ assuredness, sang-froid, cool _Diana passed the test with aplomb._ _The defense attorney smiled with an air of aplomb, knowing that his client’s acquittal was all but assured._ :es: aplomo